bin3xish477/3agL3/README.md

 ./install.ps1

 # the following commands will only work if you have
-# pip3.exe and python.exe as part of your enviromath path variable
+# pip3.exe and python.exe as part of your environment path variable
 pip3 install -r requirements.txt
 python main.py -h
 ```